 Research on the relationship between ethnic diversity and trust has overwhelmingly focused on the residential context.
-While this is in some ways understandable-almost everyone has a residential context and spend a significant amount of time there-other spheres of life are clearly also potentially relevant.
-Further, as noted above, other contexts could structure interethnic interactions in ways so that the relationship between ethnic diversity and social trust may play out differently.
-Residential contexts are arguably more likely to give way to "mere exposure" than actual contact, which would imply that our conclusions here are disproportionately negative due to our focus on studies of the residential context (Dinesen et al. 2019a).
-Researchers are therefore well advised to continue exploring the relationship between ethnic diversity in other spheres of life than the residential context.
-Further, the interaction between the role of ethnic diversity in different contexts-e.g., do interactions with interethnic others in one context mute or enhance those in another-is also an interesting question for further research.
+While this is in some ways understandable-almost everyone has a residential context and spends a significant amount of time there-other spheres of life are clearly also potentially relevant.
+Further, as noted above, other contexts could structure interethnic interactions so that the relationship between ethnic diversity and social trust may play out differently.
+Residential contexts are arguably more likely to produce mere exposure than actual contact, which would imply that our conclusions regarding the relationship between ethnic diversity and social trust are disproportionately negative due to the focus on studies of these contexts (Dinesen et al. 2019a).
+Researchers are therefore well advised to continue exploring the relationship between ethnic diversity and social trust in other spheres of life than the residential context.
+Further, the interactions between ethnic diversity in different contexts-e.g., do interactions with interethnic others in one context mute or enhance those in another-is another interesting question for further research.